 In April, he pitched 11 1/3 innings across three games, posting a 2.38 ERA and 0-0 record.
 Although he was able to keep the opponents in check, he was not blessed with a win. closer, he commented, "I've had plenty of experience with that, so it's not something that puts me in a negative mindset, so I'm not worried about it at all," and headed into the battle in May.

-In May, he pitched 5 2/3 innings against Softbank Hawks on the 3rd, giving up 5 runs, his first loss since the transfer, and then pitched 17 2/3 innings in 3 games, finishing with 0 wins and 2 losses and ERA 5.09.
+In May, he suffered his first loss since joining the team in a game against Softbank Hawks on the 3rd, giving up 5 runs in 5 2/3 innings.
+He then pitched 17 2/3 innings in 3 games, with a record of 0 wins and 2 losses and ERA of 5.09.

 Regarding the game The Giants held at his home stadium, Zozo Marine Stadium, on June 4th, he said, "I wanted to win as soon as possible, and whether it's at home or away, the sooner the better.
 In the end, I was able to win at home, and it was refreshing to have the hero interview at home, so I think that was good."
 He threw 93 pitches over seven innings, closer the runs scoreless, and was pleased with his first win since the transfer.